vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/README.md

 This repository contain the internship work on "Vision based Multi-robot Tracking of Target with Aerial and Ground Robots".
 This work is carried at LAAS-CNRS, Toulouse, France as a part of my Master thesis internship  2020 under the supervision of Prof. Antonio Franchi in coordination with Mr.Martin Jacquet(PhD) within ANR Project MuroPhen.
 This project is licensed under the terms of the BSD 3-Clause.

 ### Abstract
 Recent research in Aerial Robotics defines Visual Tracking Methods deployed on Quadrotors.
-The idea is to study the existing state-of-the-art real time track- ing algorithms and free to adopt the existing ones considering the problem of occlusion avoidance.
-Occlusions are mostly unpredictable and still ongoing re- search in tracking scenarios.
+The idea is to study the existing state-of-the-art real time tracking algorithms and free to adopt the existing ones considering the problem of occlusion avoidance.
+Occlusions are mostly unpredictable and still ongoing research in tracking scenarios.
 The inability to track the object’s features when some obstacle is encountered in between the camera field of view and moving target are usually termed as ’Phenomenon of Occlusion’.
 The physical world obstacles causing these phenomenon are called ‘Occlusions’.
 Basically, occlusions are two types.
 One is Spatio-temporal: No occlusion, partial occlusion & full occlusion.
 Other one is Time sequences based: Regular time occlusions and Irregular time occlusions.

 Deploying a tracking algorithm considering the Occlusion Avoidance is a challenging task.
 This will include exploitation of the following parameters: geometric, photo-metric, motion, time, camera, feedbacks, control loops, real time stability, sensors, UAV dynamics etc. One has to build his own environment and the required dataset in indoor or outdoor arena allotted to him.
-This work states the novel & spanking new solution for Occlusion Aviodance through the Time of
-Occlusion concept to drive or navigate or control the UAV in the 3D environment.
+This work states the novel & spanking new solution for Occlusion Aviodance through the Time of Occlusion concept to drive or navigate or control the UAV in the 3D environment.
 Then after deploy the tracking algorithm for tracking the moving target.
-Deep
-Learning Tools are observed as profound methods and provide effective results (enabling optimization efficiently).
+Deep Learning Tools are observed as profound methods and provide effective results (enabling optimization efficiently).

 After a rigorous study of 10 Standard Robotic papers and over 20 papers on state-of-the-art Deep Neural Networks, the latest evolutions like YOLO, RetinaNet and Joint Monocular 3D Tracking surely believed to be future milestones upon using these tracking networks on Aerial Vehicles.
 Each one of them is expected to do potentially well & therefore these algorithms are tested and reported with qualitative results.